 - 2 tablespoons grated Parmesan cheese

-- Lightly beat the egg in a bowl.
+- Lightly beat the egg in a small bowl.

-- In a separate bowl, stir together the almond flour(or bread crumbs), Parmesan cheese, dried basil, salt, dried oregano, garlic powder and pepper.
+- In a separate bowl, stir together bread crumbs, Parmesan cheese, dried basil, salt, dried oregano, garlic powder, and pepper.

-- Bake for 30 minutes or until cheese has melted.
+- Bake for 30 minutes until cheese has melted.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.